 What do you say to a school-age child?

-- Encourage him or her in their studies.
-Ask him his favorite subject and share what your favorite class was in school.
+- Ask him his favorite subject and share what your favorite class was in school.
 Let her know you’re praying for her studies.

 - Kids love the weather!
 Don’t ask us why!
 Tell the child you sponsor about the weather where you live – even better if you can send a picture of your family enjoying the snow – or the beach!